 8:00 AM, 12:00 Noon; 7:00 PM

 Monday 1:00 PM - 3:00 PM

 Tuesday to Friday 9:00 AM - 12:00 PM and 1:00 PM - 3:00 PM

 God has shown might with his arm

-An efficacious sign of grace, instituted by Christ and entrusted to the Church which He established.
-These are rooted in Sacred Scripture and are special encounters with the Lord at various stages of our faith journey.
+A Sacrament is an efficacious sign of grace, instituted by Christ, and entrusted to the Church which He established.
+Sacraments are rooted in Sacred Scripture and are special encounters with the Lord at various stages of our faith journey.
 Every sacrament uses both matter and form – the materials used and the words pronounced.
-There are seven by definition: Baptism, Confirmation, Eucharist, Penance, Anointing of the Sick, Holy Orders and Matrimony.
+There are seven sacraments: Baptism, Confirmation, Eucharist, Penance, Anointing of the Sick, Holy Orders and Matrimony.
 For a more precise understanding of any or all of these you are encouraged to refer to the official Catechism of the Catholic Church.